 Many of us are aware of some Microsoft Excel tips, but there are many more which we do not know.
 These lesser-known advanced Excel tricks will help us to complete complex tasks easily.
-It might be rounding off the value to thousands, changing the cell value which has the impact on others and much more like this.
+It might be rounding off the value to thousands, changing the cell value which has an impact on others and much more like this.
 This article will let you know how to use Excel tricks in such situations.

 Advanced Excel Tips and Tricks